Review: ‘A Court of Wings and Ruin’ by Sarah J. Maas

-Here are the things I really enjoyed about this book:
+Here are the things I enjoyed about this book:

--Feyre has learned about her powers and strength and are using them even more in this story.
+-Feyre has learned about her powers and strength and is using them even more in this story.
 She’s a total badass, but I’ve already said that before.

--All the High Lords are introduced and I really liked learning about them.
-I especially liked learning some secrets about each of them and how Feyre won some over and others didn’t trust her or Rhysand.
+-All the High Lords are introduced, and I liked learning about them.
+I especially loved learning some secrets about each of them and how Feyre won some over, and others didn’t trust her or Rhysand.

 -Cassian, Azriel, Amren, and Mor….I can’t get enough of these characters and hope each one gets their own happily ever after, especially after learning so much more about them in this book.

--Sarah’s writing is definitely addicting to read because she writes amazing storylines and characters that I can’t get enough of.
+-Sarah’s writing is addicting to read because she writes exciting storylines and characters.
 I look forward to more books in the series from the other characters.
 I just hope and pray I get more of Rhysand and Feyre because I love these two together.

 I could go on and on with my favorite things about this book, but the review would be way too long.

 I give this book 5 stars and highly recommend it to readers that enjoy New Adult Fantasy stories.
-If you haven’t read the first two books then I highly recommend you do because you’ll want to read in order.
-Otherwise, if you don’t read in order than you’ll not get the full story behind what’s going on, especially with Feyre.
+If you haven’t read the first two books, then I highly recommend you do because you’ll want to read in order.
+Otherwise, if you don’t read in order, then you’ll not get the full story behind what’s going on, especially with Feyre.

-Sarah J. Maas has definitely become an auto-buy author for me and my husband and children may be kind of jealous of Sarah.
+Sarah J. Maas has become an auto-buy author for me, and my husband and children may be kind of jealous of Sarah.
 It took me 5 days or less (I can’t remember the timeline because I was so engrossed in the books) to read all 3 books.
 My children think I was taking away from their childhood and my husband believes I ignored him too much.
-They just don’t understand, when a book/series catches my attention, there’s no way to stop reading.
-I loved this series and I really enjoy all of Sarah’s books.
+They don’t understand, when a book/series catches my attention, there’s no way to stop reading.
+I loved this series, and I enjoy all of Sarah’s books.